 While carbohydrate counting may sound tricky in the beginning, soon you will get a hang of it.
 When starting this method, you will need to invest in kitchen weighing scales to get the portions right.
 Once you do this for a few weeks to months, you will intuitively be able to eat the right amounts of carbohydrates (from good, fiber-rich sources!) without having to measure out portions for every meal.

 Option 3: Following Glycemic Index

-Following the Glycemic Index (GI) is another method to stabilize blood sugar levels through the right diabetic diet.
+Following the Glycemic Index (GI) is another method to stabilize blood sugar levels through the right diabetes diet.
 What this method does is that it ranks all carbohydrates based on the way it affects blood sugar levels.
-Foods with low GI will not cause a spike in blood sugar levels, while those that are high on the GI list will.
+Foods with low GI will not cause a spike in blood sugar, while those that are high on the GI list will.
 For your reference, a GI value of 70 or higher is considered high, 56—69 is considered medium, and 55 or lower is considered low.

 While the GI method may sound easy in theory, it is not without its flaws.
-It fails to consider all variables that raise blood sugar levels, such as portion sizes and the cooking method.
+It fails to consider all variables that raise blood sugar, such as portion sizes and the cooking method.
 It also doesn’t pay any mind to the nutritional content of the foods.
 Many foods that are low in GI may not be the healthiest choice (hello potato chips!), whereas fruits which are high in GI (like watermelon) can easily be incorporated into a healthy diabetic diet plan.